egovernments/test-automation/README.md

   * Create role action mapping as per the requirement
   * Create a new user as per the mapped role
   ###### Project Level
-   Environment configuration files needs to be prepare in `local`, which is required for test execution.
-Please refer the points to setup below.
+   Environment configuration files needs to be created in `local` by following below steps.
-   * Create environment specific files with `.yaml` extension
-   * This file can be placed anywhere in the local directory
+   * Create environment specific files with `.yaml` extension anywhere in the local directory
    * It is recommended to provide environment specific names to the files (like: `qa.yaml`, `uat.yaml`, `config.yaml` etc.)
    * Please keep the environment specific data in the config file as per below format.
-   ###### For QA
+   ###### For example
    ```yaml
     host: https://qa.xxx.xxx/
     stateCode: pb